Purge yourself of negativity and learn to absorb positive energy from the powers of the cardinal directions.

-Join shaman Brant Secunda in New York’s Hudson Valley to welcome the approaching summer season and explore the practices of Huichol Shamanism.
+Join shaman Brant Secunda in New York’s Hudson Valley to honor the summer season and explore the practices of Huichol Shamanism.

 Are you looking to bring greater emotional and spiritual balance into your life?
 Have you been seeking a deeper connection to nature?
 This retreat is an opportunity to bring that harmony and connection into reality.
 Learn ancient tools of personal and planetary transformation and uplift your soul through sacred ritual, ceremony, and celebration.